A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Methodology

 \subsection{Training Setup}

-To learn the neural-network observation operator, we use analysis times (00, 06, 12, and 18 UTC) from 2019 to 2023, shuffled to avoid spurious correlations between consecutive timesteps.
-The first four years (2019–2022) are used for training and validation.
-The final year (2023) is held out as an independent test set and for 3DVar experiments.
+To train the neural-network observation operator, we use analysis times (00, 06, 12, and 18 UTC) from 2019 to 2022 (5706 timesteps in total) as the best estimate of the atmospheric state, shuffled to avoid spurious correlations between consecutive timesteps.
+These timesteps were split as follows: 4564 samples for training, 571 for validation, and 571 for an initial test set used for a rapid check after training different models and model tuning.
+All the timesteps of 2023 (8725 in total) are held out as an independent test set for statistical evaluation and 3DVar experiments on selected events.

-Because precipitation events are comparatively rare in the training datasets, we apply targeted data augmentation to better represent reflectivity situations.
-Reflectivity events are defined as timesteps in which at least one grid point exceeds 13.5\,dBZ.
-All such timesteps are extracted and augmented (\citealp{aggarwal2018neural}) by rotating both the input ALADIN fields and the corresponding radar reflectivity by 90°, 180°, and 270° around the vertical axis.
+To increase the number of timesteps containing reflectivity events, we used targeted data augmentation.
+Reflectivity events are defined as timesteps in which at least one grid point exceeds 13.5\,dBZ, 3825 in total.
+All such timesteps were extracted and augmented \citep{aggarwal2018neural} by first duplicating them and then rotating both the input ALADIN fields and the corresponding radar reflectivity by 90$^\circ$, 180$^\circ$, and 270$^\circ$ about the vertical axis.
+The final training dimension consists of 19\,864 samples ($3825*4+4564$).
 This procedure preserves the joint spatial structure of the model and radar fields while increasing the effective sample count for precipitation events.
+This joint rotation also preserves predictor–target consistency and, since the model is not trained as a location-anchored mapping on a fixed grid, it is not expected to introduce location-dependent bias, although $u$ and $v$ are treated as rotated scalar quantities rather than undergoing a physically exact vector transformation.

 The network is trained with a batch size of 16 using the Adam optimiser and an initial learning rate of $10^{-3}$.
 Training proceeds for a maximum of 1000 epochs, with early stopping applied if the validation loss does not improve for 10 consecutive epochs.
 In addition, an adaptive learning rate scheduler is employed.
 If the validation loss does not decrease for 3 epochs, the learning rate is reduced by a factor of 0.1 to improve convergence in the later stages of training (see \ref{appendices:A} for further details).
 The model is implemented in PyTorch, and the code is available on Zenodo \citep{Zenodo3DHNNmodel}.